Jordan Angeli

-Jordan Leigh Angeli (born May 31, 1986) is an American former soccer player from Lakewood, Colorado.
-She last played in 2015 for the Western New York Flash in the National Women's Soccer League after a preseason trade with the Washington Spirit.
-Known for her versatility, Angeli originally debuted for the Santa Clara University women's soccer team as a defender, was moved to forward for Santa Clara in 2005, and played as a midfielder for the United States U-20 women's national soccer team at the 2006 FIFA U-20 Women's World Championship.
-She is currently a television analyst for the Columbus Crew.
+Jordan Leigh Angeli (born May 31, 1986) is an American former soccer player and current soccer commentator.
+Known for her versatility, Angeli played for Boston Breakers in the Women's Professional Soccer, and the Washington Spirit and Western New York Flash in the National Women's Soccer League (NWSL).

 Early life

 Born in Englewood, Colorado, Angeli attended Green Mountain High School in Lakewood.
 In 2003, she was named Soccer America Player of the Month and earned 2003 All-Jeffco first team honors as well as an All-State honorable mention.
 The following year she was named the 2004 Gatorade Colorado High School Girls Soccer Player of the Year, 2004 Colorado 5A All-State player, and was a 2004 McDonald's All-American.
 During Angeli's high school career, the team won league championships in 2002 and 2004.

-Angeli played for the Colorado Rush in the W-League and led the team to the 2001 under-15 National Championship.
+Angeli played for Colorado Rush and led the team to the 2001 under-15 National Championship.
 Her team also won the regional tournament in 2004.